Asperato/userdocs/docs/payments.md

 </tr>
 </table>

+## GoCardless Payments Reconcilliation (2.16+)
+Whenever GoCardless will make a payout against the payments which were collected from customers, the value of "Payout Reference" field will be updated with the GoCardless "Payout Number".
+You can use this field to create reports for Payouts grouped by Payments for reconcilliation.

 ## Custom references (2.13+)

 Some PSPs allow you to specify a custom reference attached to an payment.
 You can specify this by using the "Custom reference" field available on the payment object.